What’s Considered a Wrongful Death?

 Who Can File a Wrongful Death Action?

 When a person dies due to the fault of another, a wrongful death lawsuit can be filed on their behalf.
 This gives the family a chance to see justice served and to recover compensation for medical bills, funeral costs, the loss of support and companionship, and more.
-It can go a long way in helping surviving family members experience some peace of mind, not to mention help them achieve financial stability.
+It can go a long way in helping the surviving family members experience some peace of mind, not to mention helping them achieve financial stability.

 - Spouse of the decedent (the person who has died)